 How Does Wood Expand?

-Tips for Dealing With Expansion
+Methods for Dealing With Expansion and Shrinkage

 When building a carcass for a cabinet, each of the four sides of the box should have the grain oriented in the same direction.
 As such, all four sides should grow relatively equally (particularly if all four come from the same piece of original stock).
-This, however, can cause issues when drawers are used in the cabinet, making the drawers difficult to open & close.
+This, however, can cause issues when drawers are used in the cabinet, making the drawers difficult to open and close.
 This is why most cabinet carcasses are built using plywood, which isn't affected by humidity nearly as much as dimensional lumber.